open-stage/blender-dmx-web/content/docs/Fixture.md

 the color picker is set to white.

+### Color Temperature Control (CTC)

+CTO, CTC and CTB are used to adjust color temperature from 1100K to 1200K.

 ### Color Wheels

 Supported attribures (Color1, Color2, ColorMacro1) are linked to the Color